thuml/Domain-Adaptation-Regression/README.md

 ## Training on one dataset:

-You can use the following commands to the tasks:
+You can reproduce the results by runing rsd.sh in each folder.

-python -u train.py --gpu_id n --src src --tgt tgt

-n is the gpu id you use, src and tgt can be chosen as in "dataset_list.txt".

 ## Citation: